juanbulls/juan-ruiz-appl/README.md

  - "Create new role" use the Roles POST method
  - "Assign a rol to a team member" use the Memberships POST method
  - "Look up a role for a membership" use the Membership GET method indicating the id
- - "Look up memberships for a role"
+ - "Look up memberships for a role"  use the Role-Memberships GET method

 ## Api Documentation
 This api have 2 endpoints: roles and memberships